 San Francisco is, of course, a safe city.
-So many tourists would not be going there otherwise.
-However, it remains a city and it does have its issues, so it is important to know about the problems the city faces before you go.
 Our helpful tips for staying safe in San San Francisco aren’t there to scare you, but they are there to help you navigate the city like a pro and have a totally trouble-free time.

 Some General Safety Tips from the OG Broke Backpacker

 Travelling solo can be a rewarding experience.
 It can also be a bit intimidating; heading into a new city by yourself without anybody else there to help you with directions, or being there to watch your back, may be scary… But don’t worry!

 It is easy for a first time traveller to take on San Francisco.
 To help you make the most of your trip, here are some pointers for solo travellers in San Francisco…

 - Take a tour.
 San Francisco is a big city and it can be overwhelming.
 Hop-on, hop-off bus tour or free walking tours of Chinatown are a great option for the first couple of days.